The 9 Best SAT Books Recommended for Digital SAT Prep

 Price: About $23 on Amazon

 In past years, I told students that the College Board's SAT guide was the number one, critical book they had to have in their study arsenal.
 Now, I'm saying pretty much the opposite—don't bother!
 Why?
-Because you can find all of its material for free online.
+Because you can find almost all of its material for free online.

 The four practice tests included in this book are available for free on the digital platform Bluebook.
 Not to mention, you'll be taking the new digital SAT on a computer, so taking your practice tests online will get you used to how to navigate the software.